aiidateam/aiida-core/docs/source/workflow/index.rst

 * **Workflow report**

-  As explained, each workflow is equipped with a reporting facility the user can use to log any important intermediate information, useful to debug the status or show some details.
+  As explained, each workflow is equipped with a reporting facility the user can use to log any important intermediate information, useful to debug the state or show some details.
 Moreover the report is also used by AiiDA as an error reporting tools: in case of errors encountered during the execution the AiiDA daemon will copy the entire stack trace in the workflow report before